-- 1 The gear selector is designed for the mounting on the left side of the steering column. - 2 The positions (speeds) 1 to 3 are selected by a rotary motion, the driving direction Forward (F) -Neutral (N) - Reverse (R) by tilting the gear selector lever. - 3 When doing work, run the truck in the 1st or 2nd speed.
+- 1 The gear selector lever is designed for the mounting on the left side of the steering column. - 2 The positions (speeds) 1 to 3 are selected by a rotary motion, the driving direction Forward (F) -Neutral (N) - Reverse (R) by tilting the gear selector lever. - 3 A neutral lock is installed as protection against inadvertent drive off. - Position N Gear selector lever blocked in this position - · Position D Driving - When doing work, run the truck in the 1st or 2nd speed.